 Perhaps Greenland’s most obvious feature is its massive ice sheet, second largest in the world after Antarctica’s ice sheet.
 This ice covers over 700,000 square miles and can be up to 3,000 m thick in some areas.
 Basically, it is a lot of ice.

 Home to fjords, mountains and huge windswept plains of snow, you might wonder at Greenland’s name, but it does actually have some green bits too with sedges, cottons grass and shrubs, and some agriculture.
 As for wildlife there’s polar bears, Arctic foxes (see plog 9), reindeer, muskox (plog 28), ermine and lemmings (plog 23) amongst other things.
 Seals, whales and fish like cod, halibut and salmon are also in the area and are an essential source of food for people living there.

-In terms of climate, Greenland is pretty big as mentioned, so there are differences between the north and south.
+In terms of climate, Greenland is pretty big so there are notable differences in conditions between the north and south.
 In winter the average temperature can go from about −7 °C (low 20s F) to around −34 °C (−30 °F) in the north, whilst summer averages go from a balmy 7 °C (mid 40s F) in the south to 4 °C (around 40 °F) in the north.
 There are also 2 months in summer which experience midnight sun.
 Due to the lack of rainfall, many parts of Greenland qualify as Arctic deserts.

-Ethnically around 89% of people in Greenland are Inuit, with the rest being mostly Danish.
+Ethnically, around 89% of people in Greenland are Inuit, with the rest being mostly Danish.
 Fishing, mining and tourism all play a role in the local economy, and whilst I’m throwing out facts here, Nuuk is the capital.

 Now that we’ve had a brief overview of the place, let’s get into the nitty gritty, starting with the history.